LisaHollaus/LisaHollaus/README.md

 ## Hi there 👋

-# 💫 About Me:
-Hi I'm Lisa, a 4th-semester informatics student who used to whip up sweets as a confectioner but now I code to satisfy my cravings.
+I'm Lisa, a 4th-semester informatics student who used to whip up sweets as a confectioner but now I code to satisfy my cravings.
 I travel a lot, code a lot, and, most importantly, I need coffee daily to prevent both myself and my code from crumbling. ☕💻✈️🍰

 ## 🌐 Socials: